Britain carves out exemption for gold clearing banks from Basel III rule

 The LBMA says gold is liquid enough not to need an additional liquidity buffer for clearing and settlement and short-term transactions.

-The London clearing banks are JPMorgan, HSBC, ICBC Standard and UBS.
-JPMorgan declined to comment, and the others did not immediately respond late on Friday.
+JPMorgan and HSBC declined to comment.
+ICBC Standard did not immediately respond late on Friday.

+A spokesperson for UBS said: "UBS welcomes the PRA's decision, which supports stability in bullion cleaning and avoids disruption to the London market."

 By Peter Hobson